Transportation Options From JFK Airport To New Jersey

 Option 1: Shuttle To Manhattan, Then Bus/Train To New Jersey

-- Simply wait for the next Manhattan shuttle by my terminal’s doors after claiming my luggage.
+- Simply wait for the next Manhattan shuttle by the terminal’s doors.

 - Enjoy door-to-door service from JFK Airport to Manhattan travel hubs.

-- Lower prices when I book online (10% discount).
+- Lower prices when booking online (10% discount).

 - 24/7 service.
 Shuttles every ½ hour.

-- Convenience of waiting inside my terminal during bad/uncomfortable weather.
+- Convenience of waiting inside terminal during unpleasant weather.

-- Service to Penn Station, Port Authority Terminal & 33rd St. PATH station* (see note).
+- Service to Penn Station, Port Authority Terminal & 33rd St. PATH station* (see note below).